Database migration operations¶

 from django.contrib.postgres.operations import HStoreExtension class Migration(migrations.Migration): ... operations = [ HStoreExtension(), ... ]

-If the Django database user doesn’t have superuser privileges, you’ll have
+If the Django database user doesn’t have the appropriate privileges, you’ll

-the appropriate privileges.
-In that case, connect to your Django database and
+them.
+In that case, connect to your Django database and run the query

 CREATE EXTENSION IF NOT EXISTS hstore;.